GreenFrogMCBE/GreenFrogMCBE/README.md

 ## Plugins available for public usage

-* Soon, if you have one feel free to open an issue
+* Soon, if you have one feel free to open an issue! :)
 * Example plugin: https://github.com/andriycraft/GreenFrogMCBE/tree/plugins/docs/exampleplugin.js

 ## Features